cpldcpu/tinytapeout_mcpu5/README.md

 - Only eight digital inputs and eight digital outputs are allowed.
 - I/O will be provided via the scanchain (a long shift register) and is hence rather slow.

 Designing a CPU around these constraints offers a nice challenge.
-Challange taken!
+Challenge taken!

 # Design Description

 ## Top level

-The strict limitations on I/O does not allow implementing a normal I/O interface with bidirectional data bus and address output.
+The strict limitations on I/O do not allow implementing a normal interface with bidirectional data bus and separate address bus.
 One way of addressing this would be to reduce the data width of the CPU to 4 bit, but this was deemed to limiting.
 Another option, implementing a serial interface, appeared too slow and too complex.

 Instead the I/Os were allocated as shown below.